aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

-# AVD & CVP Playbooks integration in AWX/Tower
+# AWX & Tower Integration

 ## About